Glen Rice: New York Knicks (2000–2001)

-Houston Rockets
+Houston Rockets (2001–2003)

 In Houston, Rice joined a young team featuring Steve Francis and Cuttino Mobley and was initially excited about returning to a starting role after being relegated to more of a third-option with both the Lakers and Knicks.
 Things started slowly in Houston as Rice was still on the mend, rehabbing from his foot injury which limited him to just 20 games in the 2001–02 season.
 The following year, he would manage to play in 62 games including 26 starts to average 9 points a game for a Rockets team that now featured center Yao Ming.
 Following the 2003 season he would be traded to the Utah Jazz for John Amaechi, but would then sign with the Los Angeles Clippers.

-Los Angeles Clippers and retirement
+Los Angeles Clippers (2003–2004)

 A knee injury (partially torn tendon) ultimately derailed and eventually brought Rice's career to an end.
 In his final season with the Clippers, he became the 48th player in NBA history to score 18,000 career points.
 Fittingly, it was on February 18, 2004, against the Lakers, and he would retire after playing just 18 games.